bobfoster/avl-trees/README.md

                a          b          c     b

 However, they differ in an important way.
-Tree 1 is shorter than any of the others.
+Tree 1 is shorter than any of the others, and it is balanced, while the root node in all the others is out of balance.
+To bring them into balance, the left subtrees of 2 and 3 must be shortened, while for 4 and 5, the right subtrees.

-To shorten a subtree, we apply tree rotations.
+To shorten a subtree, we apply tree transformations called _rotations_.
 For example, transforming tree 2 to tree 1 can be thought of as a _right rotation_ (clockwise), while transforming tree 4 to tree 1 can be thought of as a _left rotation_ (counter-clockwise).

-In case 2, the left subtree of c has height two greater than the right subtree, so we must rotate right.
-Case 4 is the opposite, so we must rotate left.
-In case 1, the subtrees are the same height and no rotation is needed.

 What about 3 and 5?
 If we try to rotate 3 right, we wind up with: